-The only numbers you really need to concern yourself with are U1 or U3.
-The Sony RX10 IV requires U3 memory cards to run 4k video.
-But even then not all SD memory cards will work for 4k Video.
-A few Samsung cards still have issues with Sony cameras and they should be avoided.
+The most important numbers to look for are U1 or U3.
+The Sony RX10 IV needs U3 memory cards for 4K video recording.
+However, not all SD memory cards are compatible with 4K video.
+Some Samsung cards have problems with Sony cameras and you should stay away from them.

 To learn more see the ultimate guide to memory cards.

 What size memory card do I need?

 Between 64GB and 128GB will be great for this camera.

 Best Memory Cards Sony RX10 IV | Bottom Line

 The Sony RX10 IV is an amazing camera, even though it was released in 2017.
 It has a 20.1MP 1-inch sensor, a 24-600mm f/2.4-4 zoom lens, and 4K video recording.
 It also has a fast and accurate autofocus system, a tilting touchscreen, and a large buffer.
 I’ve tried most of the RX10 cameras and the IV was the only one that impressed me.
 If you pair it with a fast SD memory card like the Sandisk Extreme Pro, you can handle any shooting scenario.